-For many managers, the word strategy conjures up thoughts of gigantic PowerPoint decks, binders collecting dust and general confusion.
+For many leaders, the word strategy conjures up thoughts of gigantic PowerPoint decks, binders collecting dust and general confusion.
 A survey by Roger Martin of the Rotman School of Management found that 67 percent of managers believe their organization is bad at developing strategy.

 Harvard Business School professor David Collis is even more direct: "It's a dirty little secret: Most executives cannot articulate the objective, scope and advantage of their business in a simple statement.
-If they can't, neither can anyone else."
-Martin's research supports this point: 43 percent of managers cannot state their own strategy.
+If they can't,